cfm/draft-mt-ufmrg-teep-sample/draft-mt-ufmrg-teep-sample.md

    model must consider all parties or can limit itself to a subset is a worthwhile question about the scope of this sample problem.

-7. In addition, the TEEP protocol provides a number of options to offer flexibility in different deployments, which is also characteristic of many IETF protocols.
-Dealing with the formal analysis of all options is a challenge.

 # Conventions and Definitions